 dark interior living room showing deliberate material contrast, velvet sofa beside a raw oak side table, matte plaster wall behind brushed brass sconce

 Texture is what restores the movement.
 A velvet cushion reads differently from the leather beneath it.
 Raw wood grain catches the eye differently from a lacquered surface beside it.
-Matte plaster sets off a brushed brass fixture in a way that a white wall simply does not.
+Matte plaster sets off a brushed brass fixture in a way that a flat painted wall usually does not.
 When the palette narrows, surface variation has to widen.

-Contrast in interior design is what separates a moody room from a merely dark one.
-You are not decorating.
-You are creating a series of material contrasts that give the eye something to do, and the room a sense of warmth and depth it cannot get from color alone.
+That is the real job of contrast in interior design.
+You are not simply decorating.
+You are building a sequence of material differences that give the eye something to do, and the room a sense of warmth and depth it cannot get from color alone.

 Start With a Textural Anchor

-The right approach is to identify one material that will carry the room tonally and serve as the anchor.
-In a dark interior, this is typically the largest upholstered piece, a heavily grained wood element, or a significant wall treatment.
+The better approach is to identify one material that will carry the room tonally and visually.
+In a dark interior, that is usually the largest upholstered piece, a heavily grained wood element, or a significant wall treatment.
 Everything else organizes around it.

 For a room with strongly grained walnut shelving or a dark-stained oak console, the anchor is already set.
 The wood's natural variation provides visual movement, and surrounding materials should either soften or sharpen against it.
 For a room anchored by a velvet sofa in deep ink or forest green, the surrounding choices should bring in contrast rather than more softness.